Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 }
 </pre>

-The reporting for `"onlyCollectorNames"` looks like this:
+The reporting for `"minimal"` looks like this:
 <pre>
 "windows_1" : {
     "eventTracingLogs_2" : {